top of page

 Photo: Hilary Clark

-His recent publications include an essay on the digitization of lynching images, in the edited volume The Expanded Field of Conservation (Clark Art Institute/Yale University Press, 2022), and a short story published as liner notes for Spectacular Diagnostics’ album Ancient Methods, on the Amsterdam-based label Rucksack Records.
-He is co-editor of a special issue of Media-N titled “Afterlives of Data," and a founding board member of Outpost, a residency for creative writers of color from the United States and Latin America.
-He lives in Vermont with his family.
+His recent publications include an essay on the digitization of lynching imagery in the edited volume The Expanded Field of Conservation (Clark Art Institute/Yale University Press, 2023), and a short story as liner notes for Spectacular Diagnostics’ album Ancient Methods, commissioned by Amsterdam-based label Rucksack Records.
+He earned a Ph.D. in Comparative Studies from The Ohio State University, where he was a Presidential Fellow, and went on to teach at Miami University, and Bennington College, where he also served as Dean of the College.
+He is a former Director of the Kenyon Review Young Writers Workshop, where he taught for several summers, and is a founding board member at Outpost—a residency in southern Vermont for writers of color from the United States and Latin America.

 Gallery